Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Problem Formulation

 We note that the optimization problem in \eqref{prob1} is non-convex.
 In particular, the non-convexity stems from the highly coupled optimization variables and the fractional SINR expression in both the objective function and constraints C4 and C5.
-Moreover, due to the continuous CSI uncertainty sets in the objective function and constraints C4 and C5, the considered optimization problem is a semi-infinite programming problem which is in general intractable for a robust resource allocation algorithm design.
+Moreover, due to the continuous CSI uncertainty sets in the objective function and constraints C4 and C5, the considered optimization problem is a semi-infinite programming problem which involves an infinite number of constraints\footnote{To illustrate the semi-infinite programming nature of the considered problem, we take constraint C4 as an example and rewrite it equivalently as $\mbox{C4:} \frac{1}{T_{\mathrm{tot}}}\underset{m\in\mathcal{M}}{\sum}t[m]R_k[m]\geq \overline{R}_{\mathrm{req}_k}, \forall k, \Delta \mathbf{h}_k[m]\in\Omega _k[m]$, leading to infinitely many constraints because of the continuous set $\Omega _k[m]$.} and is in general intractable for a robust resource allocation algorithm design.
+Besides, rank constraint C9 is also an obstacle for efficiently solving the formulated problem.
 There is no known systematic approach for solving \eqref{prob1} optimally in polynomial time.
 Therefore, in the next section, we first propose a series of transformations, and then, develop a computational-efficient BCD-based iterative algorithm to tackle the considered optimization problem.